Ann Cusack

-Ann Cusack (/ˈkjuːsæk/ KEW-sak; born May 22, 1961) is an American actress and singer.
+Ann Cusack (/ˈkjuːsæk/ KEW-sak; born May 22, 1961) is an American actress.
 She had roles in Multiplicity (1996), A League of Their Own (1992), and The Informant!
 (2009).
 Additionally, she has made guest appearances in a number of television series, including Grey's Anatomy, Scandal, One Tree Hill, Charmed, Ghost Whisperer, The Unit, Boston Legal, Bones, Frasier, Ally McBeal, Criminal Minds, Private Practice, Fargo, Better Call Saul, The Boys, and The Good Doctor.

 Early life

 Cusack was born in New York City on May 22, 1961 and was raised in Evanston, Illinois.
 She has four siblings, including Joan and John.
 Her mother, Ann Paula "Nancy" (née Carolan; 1929–2022), was a mathematics teacher and political activist.
 Her father, Dick Cusack (1925–2003), was an actor, producer, and writer.
 With her sister Joan and brother John, she trained at the Piven Theatre Workshop in Evanston and the Berklee College of Music in Boston, Massachusetts.